Dead in a Heartbeat

-Dead in a Heartbeat is a television film that was originally aired on TBS on March 3, 2002.

-The film is about Dr. Gillian Hayes, a heart surgeon, and Lt.
-Tom Royko, an officer of the bomb squad.
-The two must attempt to prevent Dr. Hayes' patients' artificial pacemakers, which have been implanted with bombs, from exploding.
+Dead in a Heartbeat is a television film that originally aired on TBS on March 3, 2002.
+In it, Dr. Gillian Hayes, a heart surgeon, and Tom Royko, a bomb squad lieutenant, try to stop her patients' artificial pacemakers, containing grieving father Zachary Franklin's bombs, from exploding.

 Plot

 Dr. Gillian Hayes is performing heart surgery to attempt to save the patient.
 Another doctor decides that saving the patient is hopeless.
 After the patient dies, Dr. Hayes was upset at the other doctor for giving up.
 The coroner said that it appears as if something had exploded from within the patient's chest.
 Lt.
 Tom Royko questioned Dr. Hayes in her office about the patient who died and Dr. Hayes suspected that Lt.
 Royko considered her to be a suspect.
 Royko said Hayes was not a suspect.

 Later, a nervous patient who is to receive a pacemaker is worried that something will go wrong during the surgery.
 Dr. Hayes assured the patient that it is such a common and safe procedure and sarcastically claimed that she could even perform the operation blindfolded.
 The patient said he realized this but was still nervous since it was his heart that was being operated on.
 A receptionist receives a phone call from someone who claims that there is a bomb in operating room #4 that will explode at 1:00.
 The receptionist looked at the clock which read approximately 12:50.
 The receptionist went into the operating room to tell them that there was a bomb in the room and that they needed to evacuate.
 Dr. Hayes was in the middle of surgery at the time, operating on the nervous patient, and said that evacuation was not an option.
 Another doctor asked if evacuation was an option for her.
 At 12:59, Dr. Hayes and the patient were the only ones in the room.
 Tom Royko came in and told Dr. Hayes that she needed to leave.
 Dr. Hayes refused to leave and was angry with Tom Royko for coming into the operating room unmasked and thus contaminating the patient.
 Lt.
 Royko pulled Dr. Hayes away from the patient just in time.
 The patient exploded right afterwards; it turns out that the bomb was in the pacemaker that Dr. Hayes had implanted during the surgery.